Year of call: 2008

 R (Bedford Estates Bloomsbury) v LB Camden

-Stephanie has a particularly busy practice in obtaining High Court injunctions on behalf of local authorities.
+Stephanie also has a particularly busy practice in obtaining High Court injunctions on behalf of local authorities.
 Stephanie has thus far been successful in obtaining every injunction sought including seeking to halt the creation of Gypsy and Traveller sites and prevent unauthorised works to listed buildings.

 Chambers UK 2021